yonasBSD/hayro/hayro-syntax/README.md

   enable the `jpeg2000` feature (see further below for more information).

 ## Limitations
-- There are still a few features missing, for example, support for encrypted and password-protected PDFs.
+- There are still a few features missing, for example, support for password-protected PDFs.
 In addition to that, many properties (like page annotations) are currently not exposed.
 - This crate is for read-only processing, you cannot directly use it to manipulate PDF files.